The New Year Marketing Campaigns Honours

-The tour de force of marketing publications The Drum has released its much anticipated New Year Honours list, taking the time to reflect not only on the highlights of 2014 but also its predictions and expectations for the coming months.
+The tour de force of marketing publications The Drum has released its much anticipated New Year Honours list.
+They took time to reflect not only on the highlights of 2014 but also its predictions and expectations for the coming months.
 Whether it’s taking a look at the highest performing brands, the agencies who took their innovation and design to the next level or the stars that shone brightest in the media, The Drum has combined industry expertise and unique insight to create a fantastic start to the new year.
 Here at OTB we’d like to share with you some of our favourites who made the cut and look set to ensure 2015 will be a great year.

 Best New Brand of 2014; Haig Club